 Should I talk with my professors about the effect of endometriosis on my life?

-Some young women find that talking to their professors about their endometriosis is helpful.
+Some young people find that talking to their professors about their endometriosis is helpful.
 You may feel awkward at first about approaching your professors.
 However, most college faculty appreciate students who talk to them early on in the semester if there might be a problem that could potentially affect learning.
 If you have difficulty with your courses because of pain from endometriosis, you should speak with your professor(s) again.
 The longer you wait, the more overwhelmed you may become.
 You don’t have to give specific information unless you want to.
 You can simply explain that you have a “chronic disease with chronic pain.”
-Since endometriosis affects approximately 176 million women and girls around the world, you may find that your professor is familiar with it.
+Since endometriosis affects approximately 176 million people around the world, you may find that your professor is familiar with it.

 Is there anyone else I should talk to?

 It can be helpful to have 1–2 designated people in your college Health Center as your “liaisons”– a person to whom you can go to when you need medical assistance and another person who can offer you emotional support.
-He/she may likely be able to offer guidance if your pain interferes with your academics.
+They may likely be able to offer guidance if your pain interferes with your academics.

 What are some ways to deal with my college workload?